Our Model

 Communication

-Social
+Social Thinking

-Social
+Social Pragmatics

 Oak Hill is a place that nurtures your child’s full potential with dignity and love.
 With the staff’s support, my son was able to develop his own voice and opinions while guiding him through those tricky teen years.
 Oak Hill has transformed our son into a mature articulate young man who sees a bright future!
 Thank you!